arturogalan/noise-box/README.md

 ## TO-DO
-Connect input and output sliders
+Watchers in chickenKnob to bind the preset value when selected Connect input and output sliders
 Remove unnecessary Vue.set when setting vars and separete entities pedal and entities amp Fill all the distortion curves DONE